Vaping while pregnant: Can you vape during pregnancy?

 What is in vaping liquid?

 • Flavourings – There are thousands of flavours all with different additives and chemicals.
 One that was used until recently was diacetyl.
-This is used to create a buttery flavour such as used in popcorn, custard and sweet dessert flavours.
+This is used to create a buttery flavor such as used in popcorn, custard and candy dessert flavours.
 High levels of exposure to diacetyl can lead to the serious lung disease bronchiolitis obliterans also known as “popcorn lung”.
 It is banned in the UK & EU but is still available in flavours in the rest of the world7

 • Propylene Glycol (PG) – This is used to create artificial smoke and fog on stage and on screen.
 It is also an ingredient in antifreeze and is known to cause irritation to the lungs and eyes and may cause issues for people with asthma and emphysema.
 Pregnant women are at risk of developing toxicity if they are exposed to large amounts of PG because they have lower levels of alcohol dehydrogenase an enzyme that is needed to breakdown PG8, 9, 10

-Furthermore the vapour once heated contains:
+Furthermore the vapor once heated contains:

 • Ultrafine particles – these can be inhaled deep into the lungs and may exacerbate conditions such as asthma and emphysema and could lead to a heart attack11, 12

-• Volatile Organic Compounds – these are created as a by product of heating the vapour and can cause eye, nose and throat irritation, headaches and nausea, and can damage the liver, kidney and nervous system19
+• Volatile Organic Compounds – these are created as a by product of heating the vapor and can cause eye, nose and throat irritation, headaches and nausea, and can damage the liver, kidney and nervous system19

 • Cancer causing toxins – These include Acetaldehyde (MS), Benzene (SS), Cadmium (MS), Formaldehyde (MS,SS), Isoprene (SS), Lead (MS), Nickel (MS), Nicotine (MS, SS), N- Nitrosonornicotine (MS, SS), Toluene (MS, SS)13, 14